davidgfitzgerald/time-tracker/deployment/README.md

    Confirm with `yes` if you are happy.

+## `app.tf`

+Defines an EC2 instance in the cloud with a static IP that runs the app in a docker container.

 ## `config.tf`

 Currently only `us-west-2` is supported but other AWS regions could be supported in future.